Fire and rescue services

 Sudan can experience severe weather, including:

-The temperature in Sudan can be extremely high.
+The temperature can be extremely high.
 It can reach more than 50˚C.

 Sudan experiences regular sand and dust storms.